 No one likes to see their child in a skirmish with another one.
-But when I witness social conflict, I use this awkward moment as an opportunity.
+But when you witness social conflict, see if you can turn this awkward moment into an opportunity.

-Maybe it’s the little girl who takes every item out of your child’s hands.
-Or the boy who wants to borrow his shovel.
-Or even the child who approach your son despite his desire to play alone.
+Maybe it’s the little girl who takes every item out of your child’s hands, or the boy who wants to “borrow” her shovel.
+Another child approaches your child despite her desire to play alone.

-Why you shouldn’t solve your child’s social conflicts
+Why you shouldn’t always solve your children’s social conflicts

-We parents tend to overreact when it comes to our kids’ social conflicts.
-We might even think it’s “bad parenting” not to get involve when our child has a tussle with another at the park.
+We parents tend to overreact when it comes to children’s social conflicts.
+We might even think it’s “bad parenting” not to get involved when our kids have a tussle with others at the park.
 The mom who continues to sit on the park bench must be lazy for not intervening with her child’s conflict.

-But it wasn’t too long ago when kids played freely on their own.
-Parents hardly hovered, much less refereed every conflict.
-And kids learned valuable lessons, such as empathy, negotiation and holding on to your beliefs.
+But it wasn’t too long ago when young kids played freely on their own.
+Their parents hardly hovered, much less refereed every conflict.
+And they learned valuable lessons, such as empathy, negotiation, and holding on to their beliefs.

 When we get too involved, especially with older and more verbal kids, we don’t give them these benefits.
 Author and educator Jessica Lahey says in her book, The Gift of Failure: